jrchatruc/lc3/README.md

 $ cargo run --release -- 2048.obj
 ```

-Caveat:
-- The VM needs to be run with the `--release` flag because it relies on integer overflow, running it in `debug` mode can panic with messages like `thread 'main' panicked at 'attempt to add with overflow'`.
-This should be resolved soon™.

 ## Disassembly

 You can disassemble code by passing `--disassemble` as the first argument: